Last Updated on April 11, 2026 by Hailey

 - Is the link in actual article content, or buried in a footer nobody reads?

-Semrush recommends only disavowing links that clearly violate Googleโs guidelines: purchased links, link exchanges for the sake of SEO, or participation in link schemes.
-If youโre not sure, leave it alone.
-Disavowing the wrong links does more damage than keeping sketchy ones.
+Semrush recommends only disavowing links that clearly violate Google’s guidelines: purchased links, link exchanges purely for SEO, or participation in link schemes.

 - 500 total backlinks from only 15 domains